dotnet/csharplang/meetings/2019/README.md

     - Triage championed features https://github.com/dotnet/csharplang/projects/4#column-4649189
     - Triage milestones

-## Jul 10, 2019

-- Review auto-null-checked parameters
-- Confirm whether `a switch { }` should be a warning or an error (@333fred, @gafter)
-- Confirm other decisions as time allows

 ## May 22, 2019

 - Confirm whether we want `abstract` modifier to be implied for interface implementations inside derived interfaces unless there is an implementation.